Filipe1986/Kafka/README.md

     - Producers are those client applications that publish (write) events to Kafka
     - Consumers are those that subscribe to (read and process) these events
     - Topic is a ordered collection of events storaged in a durable way
-    -  topic's partitions are spread buckets located on different Kafka brokers
+    - Topic's partitions are spread buckets located on different Kafka brokers